Sir William Robertson, 1st Baronet: After CIGS: the Maurice Affair

 The Maurice letter, a blatant breach of King's Regulations, appeared in several newspapers on 7 May.
-Maurice denied that it was a military conspiracy to overthrow a civilian government, and claimed "it ha(d) been seen by no soldier" (omitting to mention that Robertson had praised and encouraged him).
-Lloyd George later claimed in his memoirs that Robertson had been aiming to topple the government and become a military dictator like Hindenburg, claims which were believed by Beaverbrook.
-However, although journalists like Gwynne and Maxse sometimes dropped such hints, there is no evidence that this was Robertson's intention.
+Maurice denied that it was a military conspiracy to overthrow a civilian government, and claimed "it ha(d) been seen by no soldier" (omitting to mention that Robertson had encouraged him).
+Lloyd George later claimed in his memoirs that Robertson had been aiming to topple the government and become a military dictator like Paul von Hindenburg.
+However, although journalists like Gwynne and Ivor Maxse sometimes dropped such hints, there is no evidence that this was Robertson's intention.
 Robertson thought Lloyd George would survive the crisis, although he may have hoped to be restored as CIGS.

-Hankey recorded (8 May) rumours, seemingly being repeated by Lloyd George, that Robertson was plotting with Asquith, Trenchard (recently resigned as Chief of Air Staff), Repington, Gwynne, Maurice and Jellicoe (recently sacked as First Sea Lord), although the rumours also said that Robertson refused to openly associate with the Maurice Letter.
-Robertson wrote to Lord Milner (Secretary of State for War) denying that he had been involved in such conspiracies.
 Lloyd George survived the Maurice Debate (9 May).

 Robertson was promoted to General Officer Commanding-in-Chief for Home Forces in June 1918.
-He visited each regional command, and took a special interest in the air defence of London, correctly predicting that the bombing of civilians would play an ever greater role in future wars.
+He visited each regional command, and took a special interest in the air defence of London.

-Haig had gradually established a warily respectful relationship with Wilson, with whom he was on first-name terms, which he never had been with Robertson.
-(A letter to Haig on 16 February 1918, shortly before his resignation, is the only known occasion on which Robertson addressed Haig by his first name.)
-After the war Haig paid tribute at a dinner to Wilson, but not to Robertson, who was present.
-Robertson left remarking he would "never go farting with 'Aig again".